smritii248/Date-Converter/README.md

 ## Features

-- Convert English dates (YYYY-MM-DD) to Nepali dates.
+- Convert English dates (YYYY-MM-DD) to Nepali dates and vice-versa.
 - Support for Nepali month and day names.
 - Utilize the `nepali_datetime` library for accurate Nepali calendar conversion.
 - Easy to integrate into Python projects for date localization.